News and Events

-Speaker David N. Weiss (Shrek 2, Smurfs, Rugrats) inspiring the students at the annual banquet for the MFA in Writing for Screen and Television program on April 6th, 2016
+Speaker David N. Weiss (Shrek 2, Smurfs, Rugrats) inspired the students at the annual banquet for the master of fine arts in writing for screen and television program on April 6th, 2016

 Danny Docovny at Keslow Camera with the Pepperdine Cinematography class checking out Arri and Red

 Screening of Thomas Keating: A Rising Tide of Silence

 Eric Wilson, Associate Chaplain, Pepperdine University

 Elkins Auditorium, Malibu Main campus

 Screening of Remand